muratk5n/thirdwave/en/README.md

 ---

-He did a little Northerner, Anglo bashing there, yieea French guy could not help himself (see link)
+Interesting.
+He did a little Northerner, Anglo bashing there too, yieea French guy could not help himself (see link)

 ---